Maritime and Aviation Training Fund

 Hong Kong Aviation Scholarship Scheme

-Scholarship for selected students of aviation-related degree or higher degree programmes of the Hong Kong Polytechnic University, the Hong Kong University of Science and Technology and Hong Kong International Aviation Academy.
+Scholarship for selected students of aviation-related degree or higher degree programmes of the Hong Kong Polytechnic University, the Hong Kong University of Science and Technology, Hong Kong International Aviation Academy and the Technological and Higher Education Institute of Hong Kong.

 Overseas Exchange Sponsorship Scheme